equalitie/ouinet/README.md

   - To be able to browse HTTPS sites, you must first install the *client-specific CA certificate* linked from the top of the front-end page and authorize it to identify web sites.
+Depending on your browser version, you may need to save it to disk first, then import it from *Preferences / Privacy & Security / Certificates / View Certificates…* into the *Authorities* list.

     The Ouinet client acts as a *man in the middle* to enable it to process HTTPS requests, but it (or a trusted injector when appropriate) still performs all standard certificate validations.
 This CA certificate is unique to your device.

   - Several buttons near the top of the page look something like this: